AlexXanderGrib/sweet-decorators/README.md

 ## Meta assignment via `@Assign` and `@Assign.<Key>`

-This mixin is used in pair with `readMeta` method.
+This decorator is used in pair with `readMeta` method.
 Here is the example:

 ```typescript
 import { Assign, readMeta } from "sweet-decorators";